pahansen95/text-adventure/src/PoC/README.md

 - Capabilities not only describe a protocol & common state but also describe a set of places & transitions.
 The State network is therefore a superset of the place & transition sets of all participating capabilities.
 - Evaluation of triggered transitions in the State Network is asynchronous of evaluation of transitions themselves.
 This is b/c transitions can call on other capability members which can adjust the distribution of tokens in the state network thereby triggering other transitions.
 In other words, transitions can be dependent on or cascade other transitions.

+### How is a Capability Formally Implemented?

+A Capability implements:

+- State
+  - The specific conditions of being at a specific moment in time.
+  - Implemented as a Key-Value Registry.
+- Protocol
+  - The functional interface encapsulating the procedures implementing the semantics of the capability.
+  - The callable members of the protocol are classified as intrinsic/internal or extrinsic/external.
+    - Intrinsic/Internal members provide common implementation specific to that protocol's semantics.
+    - Extrinsic/External members are entity specific implementation of the protocol's semantics.
+  - Participating Entities must implement the extrinsic members of a capability; The intrinsic members call these as hooks.
+This allows entity implementations to inject semantic dependencies.
+  - When calling Intrinsic members, any stateful conditions must be passed at runtime.
+Such an example would be the calling entity or the message handling interface for the entity.
+- State Transition (sub)Graph
+  - The set of Places & Transitions describing the sequencing, conditions & mapping of the protocol's procedures.